Learn about how and why EV tyres are different from regular tyres for ICE cars, plus the best types of tyres to buy for electric cars.

 What PSI should your car tyres be?
 Understanding your car's tyre pressure and amount of air to put into your tyres is fundamental to driving performance and safety.

 Tyres play a key role in your car's handling, stability, and fuel efficiency.
 Tyre pressure is determined by the amount of air pumped into the tyre and this influences the car's performance.
+The ideal tyre pressure depends on your vehicle's size and type, with slightly different recommendations for electric vehicles (EVs).

-It's important to know how much air to put into your tyres, and where you can find this information.
+It's important to know how much air to put into your tyres and where you can find this information.
 Underinflated tyres can lead to reduced traction, longer braking distances, and poor cornering ability.
 Overinflated tyres, on the other hand, may result in a harsh ride, decreased grip on the road, and uneven tyre wear.

 Car tyre pressure and maintainance guide